 We start the itinerary at the Convent of Santo Domingo El Antiguo.
 A place that holds significant historical and artistic value relating to El Greco, for in a way, it signifies his beginning and his end in Toledo.

-Upon his arrival in the city in 1577, El Greco received the commission of the main altarpieces for the convent.
+Upon his arrival in the city in 1577, El Greco received the commission for the main altarpieces for the convent.
 This was a turning point in his career, as it marked the beginning of his success in Toledo, as well as the constitution of his unique style.

 Further, the convent also commissioned his final masterpiece, The Adoration of the Shepherds, in exchange for a resting place in the church.